scummvm/scummvm/backends/platform/atari/readme.txt

 Hardware requirements
 ---------------------

-This port requires an Atari computer with TT or Falcon compatible video modes.
-Ideally accelerated with at least 4+32 MB of RAM.
+This port requires an Atari computer with TT or Falcon compatible video modes with at least 4+32 MB of RAM.
 It runs fine also in Hatari and ARAnyM but in case of ARAnyM don't forget to disable fVDI to show Videl output.

 Main features